Skip to Content

 If you stay on the main Mount Bartle Frere track, then you'll be taking the same route that I have.
 If you have a GPS fitness watch like a Garmin, or you want to follow the route with an app, you can download the GPX file below.

 Note that the exact elevation data won't be 100% accurate.
-It seems that my Garmin's altimeter was about 50 m off at the summit.
+It seems that my Garmin's altimeter was about 50 m off at the summit, so adjust your expectations accordingly.

 GPX File: Download